-Giles Hardingham is Professor of Molecular Neurobiology at The University of Edinburgh’s Centre for Integrative Physiology
+Giles Hardingham is Professor of Molecular Neurobiology at The University of Edinburgh’s Centre for Discovery Brain Sciences.

 We investigate the signalling events in the brain that are triggered by activity, and their impact on neuronal survival and death.
 Our work also examines the mechanisms that control the maturation and survival of neurons during early life.